Timeline of the Gaza War (2008–2009): 11 January 2009

 The IAF attacked overnight a mosque in the town of Rafah, which according to Israel was being used as a Hamas training camp, a meeting place and a weapons cache.
 The IDF reported that the mosque contained machine-guns and anti-aircraft missiles.

 Israeli and Palestinian officials report that at least 40 Hamas gunmen were killed in a battle with IDF soldiers in the Gaza City neighborhood of Sheikh Ajalin.
 According to reports, Hamas and Islamic Jihad terrorists ambushed IDF forces in Sheikh Ajalin, which led to "some of the heaviest fighting" since phase two of the operation began.
 Palestinians reported that four people had been killed in the northern town of Beit Lahiya.
 The IDF reported hitting dozens of gunmen across the Gaza Strip on 10 January and 11.
 Additionally, the IAF reported that Hamas operatives have tried to shoot down an IAF fixed wing aircraft with anti-aircraft missiles for the first time since operation in Gaza begun.

 Two rockets landed in the city of Beersheba, a half an hour before the city's high schools were to reopen after being closed for more than 10 days.
 Some 65% of Beersheba's 11 and 12th graders (about 2.700 students) were to return to school and study in bomb shelters.

 Two terrorists and a woman were killed by Israeli strikes in the southern Gaza Strip.
 Dozens were injured in attacks near the village of Khouza to the east of Khan Younis.
 Palestinian medics in the area said that the injured suffered from burns and gas inhalations, symptoms indicating exposure to white phosphorus.
 Israel rejected the claim.

 There have been rumors circulating in the Egyptian media that IAF strikes have wounded the captive Israeli soldier Gilad Shalit.
-A spokesman of Hamas politburo, Moussa Abu Marzuk, said that Shalit's condition is no longer a concern for Hamas.
+A spokesman of Hamas politburo, Mousa Abu Marzook, said that Shalit's condition is no longer a concern for Hamas.
 An Israeli Defense Ministry official dismissed the comments as "psychological warfare".
 Vice Premier Haim Ramon in an interview with Army Radio added that Hamas is using Shalit as a "bargaining chip" hoping for the release of hundreds of Palestinian prisoners in exchange for the captured soldier.